Net Profit Margin: What It Is & How to Calculate It

 Ways to improve your net profit margin

-Reduce your COGS: find cheaper suppliers for your goods, negotiate better deals with vendors, or trim down packaging for cheaper postage costs.
+Reduce your cost of sales.
+Find cheaper suppliers for your goods, negotiate better deals with vendors, or trim down packaging for cheaper postage costs.

-Pro Tip: On the tax front, a good accountant can likely help you find ways to cut down your tax bill by finding additional tax deductions and taking advantage of incentives.
-If you’re not exactly sure of the differences between a bookkeeper and an accountant, you’re not alone.
-Here’s our guide on finding the right accountant for your business.
+Top Tip: On the tax front, a good accountant can likely help you find ways to cut down your tax bill by finding additional tax deductions and taking advantage of incentives.
+If you’re not exactly sure of the differences between a bookkeeper and an accountant and how they can respectively help your small business, read our guide to the difference between an accountant and a bookkeeper 🔍.

-These measures would help you increase your revenue and decrease your costs, which in turn should lead to a higher profit margin.
+These measures will help you increase your revenue and decrease your costs, which in turn should lead to a higher profit margin.

 What profit margin should a business make in the UK?